mnot/I-D/draft-nottnick-ietf-decisions.md

 All but the third of these mean the objection has been addressed, and so does not prevent a finding of rough consensus.

-An objection might be invalid if it is trivial, nonsensical, poorly described, off-topic, out of charter, or already addressed.
+An objection might be invalid if it is trivial, nonsensical, poorly described, off-topic, purely editorial, out of charter, or already addressed.
 Invalid objections do not prevent a finding of rough consensus.

 Provided they are not invalid, objections need to be understood fully by the group.
 This puts a burden on the party making the objection to explain its nature and relevance, and on the group to appreciate and consider it.
 Successfully addressing an objection is characterised by dialogue and introspection by all parties, with the goal of achieving a consensus that produces the best outcome for the Internet's users.